 School districts can access federal tax credits to offset electric school bus costs.
 Learn more!

 Disclaimer: This material has been prepared for informational purposes only and is not intended to provide and should not be relied on for tax, accounting or legal advice.
-This resource is a summary of final guidance on the elective pay provision released by the IRS on March 5, 2024.
+This resource is a summary of final guidance on the elective pay provision released by the IRS on March 5, 2024, along with a summary of the 30C Notice of Proposed Rulemaking released on September 19, 2024.
 This guidance may be superseded by any changes made by the IRS upon further iterations of guidance.

 Although every effort has been made to provide complete and accurate information, WRI makes no warranties, express or implied, to the accuracy of this summary and assumes no liability for its use.
 You are strongly encouraged to review the official IRS guidance or any subsequent versions of the guidance the IRS may issue.